For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 • with other government departments or Crown entities to ensure the organisation is not receiving duplicate funding from any source for the activity the application relates to.

-2.2 If Te Pou makes a reasonable request for an applicant to provide further information to assist in background checks, the applicant should do so promptly.
+2.2 If Te Pou makes a request for an applicant to provide further information to assist in background checks, the applicant should do so promptly or before any grant round closes, where the is an application from the organisation.

 3 - Information and privacy

-3.1 Information relating to an applicant that Te Pou collects from either that applicant or otherwise (including, without limitation to, the application form) will be stored by Te Pou in accordance with statutory and other requirements, and may be accessed by the applicant in accordance with the Privacy Act 2020.
+3.1 Information relating to an applicant that Te Pou collects from either that applicant or otherwise (including, without limitation to, the application form, bank account details and identity documents) will be stored by Te Pou in accordance with statutory and other requirements, and may be accessed by the applicant in accordance with the Privacy Act 2020.

 3.2 Applicants may request corrections to their information and Te Pou shall respond to such requests in accordance with the Privacy Act 2020.

-3.3 The information collected will be used to process applications and enable Te Pou to report to government and other entities in the health sector including (without limitation) Whaikaha Ministry of Disabled People.
+3.3 The information collected will be used to process applications and enable Te Pou to report to government and other entities in the health sector including (without limitation) the grant funder.

 4 - Liability

-4.1 Te Pou shall not be responsible for any loss whatsoever (perceived or otherwise) suffered by an applicant as a result of their involvement in the application or grant process including without limitation a loss of income or loss of surplus as a result of that applicant’s application being declined.
+4.1 Te Pou shall not be responsible for any loss whatsoever (perceived or otherwise) suffered by an applicant as a result of their involvement in the application or grant process including without limitation any loss incurred as a result of that applicant’s application being declined.

 Terms and Conditions for Successful Applicants